 If you missed the summit, brought to you by our Frontline Magic Community don't worry!
 All of the sessions are available right here, and are just as powerful the second time around.

 Established in 1996, New Zealand Home Loans (NZHL) is a home loan and insurance provider that aims to help Kiwis find financial freedom.
-Chris Wong is NZHL’s Head of Customer and Product, who has seen firsthand the game-changing benefits of creating fast feedback loops and investing in the frontline.
+Chris Wong is NZHL’s Head of Customer and Product, who has seen firsthand the game-changing benefits of creating fast customer feedback loops and investing in the frontline.
 In an interview with Nick Butler, Chris walks us through how closing the feedback loop has positively impacted NZHL’s employees, customers and subsequently the business as a whole.

 Customer feedback can be elusive at times.
 Not only in getting responses to surveys but making use of them while they’re hot.
 In 2016, NZHL surveyed customers annually, which Chris said provided “pretty good” feedback and “a good level of insight”.
 These insights included typical NPS and CSAT scores, and general feedback to give to the frontline.
 However, getting feedback to the frontline was a manual process, and the delay between receiving feedback from customers and giving it to the frontline could take up to 3 months.
 By the time the frontline received feedback, they “had already lost the chance to follow up or solve the issue”.